 Legendary Irish writer Brendan Behan, born on this day February 9, 1923, was a Dubliner through and through, as well as a poet, short story writer, novelist, and playwright.
 Born to a Republican family, Behan became a member of the Irish Republican Army’s (IRA) youth organization Fianna Éireann at the age of 14.
 There was also a strong emphasis on Irish history and culture in the home, which meant he was steeped in literature and patriotic ballads from a tender age.
 Behan eventually joined the IRA at 16, which led to his serving time in a borstal youth prison in the United Kingdom and was also imprisoned in the Republic of Ireland.

 During his time in prison, he studied and become a fluent Irish speaker, writing his works in both Irish and English.
 He was released from prison as part of a general amnesty given by the Fianna Fáil government in 1946, Behan moved between homes in Dublin, Kerry, and Connemara and also resided in Paris for a period.

 In 1954, Behan's first play “The Quare Fellow” was produced in Dublin.
 It was well received and the 1956 production of the same play at Joan Littlewood's Theatre Workshop in Stratford, London, gained Behan a wider reputation.
-His reputation also grew due to a famous drunken interview on BBC television.

 In 1958, Behan's play in the Irish language “An Giall” had its debut at Dublin's Damer Theatre.
 Later, “ TheHostage”, Behan's English-language adaptation of “An Giall”, had great success internationally.
 Behan's autobiographical novel, “Borstal Boy”, was published the same year and became a worldwide best-seller.